xmgad/xmgad/README.md

 ---

 ## Education 🎓
-- **Master’s of Science** – Computer Science and Information Systems _Technical University of Munich & UC Berkeley - focus on ML, Web Application Development, Product Design, Communication and Entrepreneurship_
+- **Master’s of Science** – Computer Science and Information Systems
+  _**Technical University of Munich & UC Berkeley** — focus on ML, Web Application Development, Product Design, Communication and Entrepreneurship_
 - **Bachelor’s of Science** – Computer Science and Business Administration
-  _Technical University of Munich — focus on spatial computing, convolutional neural networks, and identity/facial recognition_
+  _**Technical University of Munich** — focus on spatial computing, convolutional neural networks, and identity/facial recognition_

 ---
 ## Connect 📎